Available Snyk Reports

 In the open issues section, the SLA severity breakdown shows a distribution of severity levels by the SLA compliance status of the viewed Group or Organization.
 The SLA trend indicates whether the viewed Group or Organization meets the expected progress toward SLA compliance.

-The SLA breakdown table allows you to compare SLA compliance results of Organizations in the Group view, or Targets in the Organization view.
+The SLA breakdown table allows you to compare the SLA compliance results of Organizations in the Group view, or Targets in the Organization view.
 The table is sorted by default according to the quantity of breached issues.
 Use the filters to view counters for specific severities only.

 The breached and at-risk open issues table helps you prioritize issues based on their aging and SLA compliance status.